Treatment options for acid reflux

 Antacids and Alginates

 Antacids provide quick, short-term relief by neutralizing stomach acid.
-Alginates form a protective barrier that prevents acid from reaching the esophagus and are more effective than placebo or standard antacids for symptom relief, especially in nonerosive reflux disease 16.
+Alginates form a protective barrier that floats on top of stomach contents, reducing acid exposure to the esophagus.
+Alginates are more effective than placebo or antacids for treating GERD symptoms, especially in patients with nonerosive reflux disease or atypical symptoms 16.

 Histamine-2 Receptor Antagonists (H2RAs)

-H2RAs, such as ranitidine, reduce acid production and are useful for mild to moderate symptoms.
-They can be used for nighttime symptoms or as adjuncts to other therapies 145.
+H2RAs, such as ranitidine, reduce acid production and are useful for mild or intermittent symptoms.
+They can be used at night to control nocturnal symptoms or as adjunctive therapy for breakthrough symptoms 145.

 Proton Pump Inhibitors (PPIs)